kaltura/DeveloperPortalDocs/documentation/player-sdk/Kaltura-iOS-player-API-Base-Methods.md

 [![iOS](https://img.shields.io/badge/iOS-Supported-green.svg)](https://github.com/kaltura/player-sdk-native-ios)

-# Kaltura iOS player API Base Methods

-You can access the entire player API through methods that enable:
+This article describes how to use the iOS Player API base methods.
+You can access the entire Player API through methods that enable the following:

-* Listening and responding to player events (addJsListener/removeJsListener):
-React to internal player events, such as beginning play and pausing.
+* Listen and respond to Player events (addJsListener/removeJsListener), which enables you to react to internal player events, such as beginning, playing, and pausing:

 ```objective_c